Traffic and Pedestrian Safety Committee

-- Implement approved project to include Complete Streets projects – Manage all approved and funded Complete Streets grant projects awarded to Carlisle.
+- Implement approved projects to include Complete Streets Program – Manage all approved and funded Complete Streets grant projects awarded to Carlisle.

 - Pedestrian Safety – Improve existing pathways and road crossings and propose new pathways and crossings to enhance the overall walkability of Carlisle

 - Traffic Safety – Review traffic safety concerns and issues within Carlisle, including, but not limited to, speed limits, signage, lines of sight, and traffic flow

 The Committee will determine short-term and long-term goals and draft plans and policies necessary to create a comprehensive and integrated transportation and pedestrian network serving the needs of all users, prioritizing the needs of Carlisle citizens.
 The Committee will develop proposed revisions to all appropriate plans, general and zoning bylaws, procedures, rules, regulations, guidelines, programs, templates, and design manuals in order to integrate, accommodate, and balance the transportation goals in Carlisle.
 The Committee will also be responsible for assessing and providing solutions for potential obstacles to the successful completion of all pedestrian and traffic related projects in the Town of Carlisle.